tom-seddon/b2/doc/Debug-version.md

 list even if all its breakpoint flags are cleared.
 When this happens, click the `x` button to get rid of it.

+## `Stack`

+Shows a dump of the stack contents.
+Values below the bottom of the stack are shown in a darker colour.

+The `Addr` column is right-clickable.
+The address shown is exactly what was pushed, but the right click popup includes the address after it, for dealing with addresses pushed by `jsr`.

 # Other debug-related options #

 Additional debug options can be found in `Tools` > `Options` in the